14 Fertility Facts That You Should Know

 It is of supreme importance that you have a basic understanding of what happens during your monthly cycle.
 This knowledge will give you the ability to tap into the incredible power of the mind+body connection through visualization.
 Below are 14 facts about fertility that you should know, along with a slideshow on how your monthly cycle works.
 Click at these two links: Mind+Body Connection and Getting Granular for more information.

-This slideshow depicts in greater detail the movement of our hormones each month.
 Our program tracks these changes and allows you to mentally focus your body on achieving just the right balance for optimum fertility each month: “The mind’s eye has a special relationship with the healing system.
 A great deal of the cerebral cortex is devoted to vision.
-Located at the back of the head, this part of the brain mostly occupies itself with processing of information from the retinas of the eyes, but when it disengages from that task and turns inward, one of the most important channels for mind/body communication becomes available.”
+Located at the back of the head, this part of the brain mostly occupies itself with the processing of information from the retinas of the eyes, but when it disengages from that task and turns inward, one of the most important channels for mind/body communication becomes available.”